NCAR/CAM/doc/source/users_guide/model-output.rst

 Model Output:
 **************************

+**Brian Eaton will review this chapter for accuracy**

+**NOTE TO CAC -- Make sure to document where output files reside - either run or archive direcotories and how to find out where they are**

+**Add fincl for include and fexcl for exclude in an example** **Use empty_htapes=.true. to exclude everything and then fincl for what want to write out**

 CAM produces a series of NetCDF format history files containing atmospheric gridpoint data generated during the course of a run.
 It also produces a series of NetCDF format restart files necessary to continue a run once it has terminated successfully and a series of initial conditions files that may be used to initialize new simulations.
 The contents of these datasets are described below.

 ------------------------